Assassination of William McKinley: At the Temple of Music

 As onlookers gazed in horror, and as McKinley lurched forward a step, Czolgosz prepared to take a third shot.
-He was prevented from doing so when James Parker, an American of African and Spanish descent from Georgia who had been behind Czolgosz in line, slammed into the assassin, reaching for the gun.
+However, James Parker, an American of African and Spanish descent from Georgia who had been behind Czolgosz in line, slammed into the assassin, reaching for the gun.
 A split second after Parker struck Czolgosz, so did Buffalo detective John Geary and one of the artillerymen, Francis O'Brien.
 Czolgosz disappeared beneath a pile of men, some of whom were punching or hitting him with rifle butts.
 He was heard to say, "I done my duty."
 McKinley staggered backwards and to the right, but was prevented from falling by Cortelyou, Milburn, and Detective Geary; they guided him across some fallen bunting to a chair.
 The president tried to convince Cortelyou he was not seriously injured, but blood was visible as he tried to expose his injury.
 Seeing the pummeling being taken by Czolgosz, McKinley ordered it stopped.
-Czolgosz was dragged away, but not before being searched by Agent Foster.
+Czolgosz was dragged away, but not before being searched by Secret Service Agent Foster.
 When Czolgosz kept turning his head to watch the president while being searched, Foster struck him to the ground with one punch.

 After stopping the beating of Czolgosz, McKinley's next concern was for his wife, urging Cortelyou, "My wife – be careful, Cortelyou, how you tell her – oh, be careful."
 The initial crowd reaction had been panic, and an attempt to flee the hall, which was frustrated by others surging inwards to see what had occurred.
 As McKinley was carried out on a stretcher to an electric-powered ambulance, there was a moan from the crowd at the sight of the president's ashen face.
-Foster rode with him on the way to the fair's hospital.
+Foster rode with him to the fair's hospital.
 On the way there, McKinley felt in his clothing and came out with a metal object.
 "I believe that is a bullet."
 McKinley had been shot twice; one bullet had deflected off a button and only grazed him; the other had penetrated his abdomen.